MHolmblad13/michaelholmblad.com/resume.md

 Graduated with honors in the Computer Science Department <br/>

 # Work Experience
-## Villanova Teaching Assistant
+## Villanova Graduate Assistant
 August 2019 - Present <br/>
 Every semester at Villanova, I get the honor to assist multiple professors in teaching their courses.
-I grade papers, hold office hours for students, and assist in background work with the course.
+I grade papers, hold office hours for students, host lectures when needed, and assist in background work with the course.

+Courses I've tutored:
+* Discrete Structures (3 times)
+* Programming For All (2 times)
+* Design and Analysis of Algorithms
+* Computer Ethics
+* Special Topics: Intro to Data Science
+## Nationwide Insurance
+June 2020 <br/>
+Nationwide was going to do a summer long internship program.
+Unfortunately, due to Covid-19 they had to limit it to a month long purely remote internship.
+During the internship, we learned how to integrate Docker and Kubernetes with in-house apps that the software development team based in Harleysville Pennsylvannia had.
 ## Watlow
 ### Coop Intern
 January 2019 - August 2019 <br/>